Jubstaaa/my-pixel-world/server/README.md

    - `NODE_ENV=production`
    - `CLIENT_URL=https://your-vercel-app.vercel.app`
    - `CORS_ORIGIN=https://your-vercel-app.vercel.app`
-   - `REDIS_URL=your-redis-url-from-render`
+   - `MONGODB_URI=your-mongodb-uri`

-6. Create a Redis instance on Render.com and connect it to your server
+6. Create a MongoDB instance on Render.com or use MongoDB Atlas and connect it to your server

 ## API Endpoints